Rhein-Main Air Base: Special operations

 With the relocation of the 7406th to Greece, the 7th Special Operations Squadron was moved from Ramstein to Rhein-Main as one of the units shuffled as part of Operation Creek Action.
 The 7406th's Hercules aircraft had been used for covert communications intelligence (COMINT) missions along the Eastern Bloc borders.
 The 7th SOS's MC-130Es, code-named Combat Talon, were no less mysterious and were also striking to look at with their matte black camouflage scheme and two large hooks on the nose.
 The 7th SOS's MC-130Es were spotted in every corner of Europe.

 The 7th SOS was reassigned under the 7575th Operations Group in 1977, and then to the 39th Aerospace Rescue and Recovery Wing on 1 February 1987.
 It was relocated to RAF Alconbury in the United Kingdom in December 1992, coming under a different group in the process.

 The 7575th Operations Group operated at Rhein-Main from 1 July 1977 to 31 March 1991.
 Initially, three unique subordinate units were assigned to the group: the 7405th Operations Squadron, the 7580th Operations Squadron, and the 7th Special Operations Squadron.
 The 7405th had recently moved from Wiesbaden Air Base and converted to flying heavily modified C-130E Hercules reconnaissance aircraft.
 The 7405th provided the front-end crews as well as some special system operators, while the 7580th was supplied electronic warfare officers operating signals intelligence (SIGINT) equipment and specialized aircraft maintenance personnel.
 The mission of the 7405th and 7580th was to conduct covert reconnaissance flights through the West Berlin Air Corridors, also known as the Berlin corridors and control zone.

-The 7575th Operations Group ceased their reconnaissance mission soon after the fall of the Berlin Wall, and was deactivated shortly after that.
+The 7575th Operations Group ceased their reconnaissance mission soon after the fall of the Berlin Wall, and was inactivated shortly after that.